• Skip to primary navigation

 • Brown the floured beef for about 1 minute on each side.
 Remove the beef and set it aside.

-• Once all the beef has been browned, lower the heat to medium and add the butter.
-When the butter is bubbly, add the mushrooms (if using) and saute another 5 minutes.
+• Lower the heat to medium and add the butter.
+When the butter foams, add the mushrooms (if using) and saute for 5 minutes.

 • Next add the yellow onions and bell peppers.
 Saute, stirring often for about 15 minutes until the onions are starting to caramelize.